-- advertising sign fees
+advertising sign fees

-- pound fees
+pound fees

-- penalty and other charges imposed in terms of the approved policy on credit control and debt collection

-Market related rentals shall be charged for rental of municipal property such as billboard advertising.
-Charges will apply to all clients, including government departments, municipalities, with the exception of ULM departments and its local government Agencies.
+penalty and other charges imposed in terms of the approved policy on credit control and debt collection Market related rentals shall be charged for rental of municipal property such as billboard advertising.
+Charges will apply to all clients, including government departments, municipalities, except for ULM departments and its local government Agencies.